MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embed-sample-for-your-organization.md

 #Customer intent: As a developer, I want to embed Power BI content into an application, so users of an organization can share data.
 ---

-# Tutorial: Embed a Power BI report, dashboard, or tile into an application for your organization
+# Tutorial: Embed Power BI content into an application for your organization

 In **Power BI**, you can embed reports, dashboards, or tiles into an application by using user owns data. **User owns data** lets your application extend the Power BI service to use embedded analytics.
 This tutorial demonstrates how to integrate a report into an application.
 You use the Power BI .NET SDK with the Power BI JavaScript API to embed Power BI into an application for your organization.